Free randomness can be amplified: SUPPLEMENTARY INFORMATION

-We consider protocols for this task which involve performing $M$ spacelike separated measurements $A_i\bef X_i$ for some $M\geq 2$.
-Each measurement setting, $A_i$, is derived from a number of bits $R_j$, and $X_i$ is the corresponding outcome.
-The idea is that, for an appropriate distribution $P_{X_1\ldots X_M|A_1\ldots A_M}$ specified by the protocol (and realizable using a set of measurements on a quantum system prepared in a certain state), one or more of the output bits $X_i$, or some (possibly random) function of them, is arbitrarily close to being perfectly free.
+Here we explain the setup of a general protocol for free randomness amplification.
+Such a protocol involves performing $M$ separated measurements for some $M\geq 2$ (by separated we mean that the no-signalling conditions hold as defined below).
+Each measurement choice, $A_i$, is derived from a number of $\eps$-free bits $S_j$, and $X_i$ is the corresponding outcome.
+The idea is that, for an appropriate distribution $P_{X_1\ldots X_M|A_1\ldots A_M}$ specified by the protocol (and realizable using a set of measurements on a quantum system prepared in a certain state), one (or more) of the output bits $X_i$, or some function of them, is arbitrarily close to being perfectly free.
+As in the main text, we require that this holds within any causal structure such that the potential causal future of the protocol's output, $R$, includes the causal future of all the $S_j$.